 A park special event use application form is required for:

-To ensure the success of your event the following documents are required:
+To ensure the success of your event an application form needs to be submitted:

-• General Application Part A and B for events greater than 25 and up to a maximum of 125 people. (link to application form)
+- General Application Part A and B for events greater than 25.

 Who can use the Pender Island Parks for events?